 PACE 2.0 Genotyping Master Mix uses a novel, universal, fluorescent reporting cassette to produce machine-readable fluorescent signals corresponding to genotypes.
-PACE 2.0 compatible genotyping assays are comprised of two competitive allele-specific forward primers (which differ in their terminal 3ā bases and unique 5ā tail sequences) and a common, reverse primer.
+PACE 2.0 compatible genotyping assays are comprised of two competitive allele-specific forward primers (which differ in their terminal 3’ bases and unique 5’ tail sequences) and a common, reverse primer.
 PACE 2.0 Genotyping Master Mix is supplied with ROX normalising dye at a range of levels to ensure compatibility with your qPCR instrument or reader.

 Genotyping assay designs are available from 3CR Bioscience through our free assay-design service; once designed, users can purchase assay primers independently or through 3CR Bioscience using our partial or full-assay validation service.
-Pre-existing KASP⢠and Amplifluor⢠assays are fully compatible with the PACE 2.0 Genotyping Master Mix.
+PACE 2.0 Genotyping Master Mix is also compatible with KASP™ and Amplifluor® marker assays.

 Purification of DNA will generally lead to better genotyping data quality than using a crude extract, but PACE Genotyping Master Mix works well with most crude DNA extraction methods.
 For some crops such as palm oil, where inhibitor concentration is high in crude extracts, we recommend the use of PACE 2.0 Genotyping Master Mix, which contains inhibitor-resistant components.